 Your computer has a processor chip inside it that does the actual computing.
-It has internal memory (what DOS/Windows people call ''RAM" and Unix people often call ''core").
+It has internal memory (what DOS/Windows people call ''RAM" and Unix people often call ''core"; the Unix term is a folk memory from when RAM consisted of ferrite-core donuts).
 The processor and memory live on the motherboard which is the heart of your computer.